About Sugar

 Main Features of the World Sugar Economy

-The world sugar economy returned a deficit in 2021, after three years of surplus.
-World output fell short of global use by 3.312 mln tonnes.
+The world sugar economy returned a surplus in 2022, after just one year of deficit.
+World output exceeds global use by 2.612 mln tonnes.

 New Information from the Institute of Food Science and Technology provides technical analysis on dietary sugars